dxdxdt/rsrca/README.md

 I won't see if Google public DNS servers' infrastructure accepts crafted PTBs, but my money is it must have some impact along the way.

+// **UPDATE**: the alternative is having a state table and that's why Windows is vulnerable to random source attacks in the first place.
+We can't win this.
+PMTUD is from old days and should be deprecated.
+As for TCP, `ICMP_PARANOIA` check is still a good idea because TCP is stateful by design

 ## IPv6 MTUD is not well designed
 - Perhaps aggregate to /64 prefix rather than individual /128 addresses?
 The whole protocol is built upon the principle that the /64 prefix length is the